-It is a novel, inspired by true stories, and set between the 1940s and the 1980s in Italy and Australia.
-For now, I can only say there will be angry spaghetti, mixed grills, mixed tapes, Dean Martin on the 1950s stereogram and plastic on the lounge suite and above all, hopefully characters you may come to love who band together amid tough times for a new life.
+The Proxy Bride is a novel inspired by true stories and set between the 1940s and the 1980s in Italy and Australia.
+There will be angry spaghetti, mixed grills, mixed tapes, Dean Martin on the 1950s stereogram and plastic on the lounge suite and, above all, hopefully characters you may come to love who band together amid tough times for a new life.

 When we cook the same dishes that our ancestors cooked it connects us to them, to our history and it also brings us back to something within ourselves that we mightn’t have thought of for some time or something we hadn’t yet discovered.
 Just the aroma of a dish cooking can release a trigger of deep memories that lets things rise up and take shape in us.

 I grew up in Australia, far from where my great-grandmothers, Maddalena and Francesca lived in Italy.
 And yet, here I am, almost a century on, cooking the same dishes they cooked, a lovely connection to these two strong women.
 The dishes are maccheroni Calabrese (knitting needle pasta) and pasta alla chitarra (guitar pasta) made on a ‘chitarra box’ I got from Abruzzo.
 I sought to make sauces that reflected their history too.
 The maccheroni Calabrese (pasta rolled on a knitting needle for its shape) has a richer red sauce with melanzane and chillies that Francesca’s town of Palmi is known for.
 And the chitarra pasta has bitter, wild greens added to the passata, inspired by Maddalena walking hillsides near Fossa picking wild greens into her upturned apron and taking them back to cook with.
 It also has pecorino cheese on top because that part of Abruzzo is known for its sheep.